launchpadtests/launchpad-ui-tests/README.md

 2. Extract and open the project in the Visual Studio-Code (VS-Code)
 3. Ensure [`src\test\user-settings.json`](src/test/user-settings.json) file is updated with applicationurl(example: https://civicsync-civicsysqa.civicsys.io/), username and password.
 Ensure user has access to the end user portal.
+4. To record the test executions use "videoOptions" in user-settings.json file.
+When allScenarios is true, videos are recorded for all scenarios regardless of the outcome.
+When failedScenarios is true, videos are recorded only for failed scenarios.
+Recorded videos are stored unded "test-videos" directory.
-4. Open the terminal in VS-Code editor
+5. Open the terminal in VS-Code editor
-5. Install dependencies
+6. Install dependencies
     `npm i` to install the dependencies
     `npx playwright install` to install the browsers
-6. Run the tests
+7. Run the tests
     `npm run test` to execute the tests

 ### Helpful Links